milewski/dearbook/backend/README.md

-# Backend for the pgai and Ollama Dev Challenge
+# Backend for: The Open Source AI Challenge

 https://dev.to/challenges/pgai